documentationjs/documentation/README.md

 # generate markdown docs for index.js and files it references
 documentation build index.js -f md

-# generate html docs for all files in src
+# generate html docs for all files in src, and include links to source files in github
-documentation build src/** -f html -o docs
+documentation build src/** -f html --github -o docs

 # document index.js, ignoring any files it requires or imports
 documentation build index.js -f md --shallow